GoLearnToCode/kiei924-fall16/weeks/5/reading.md

 Note: these videos are slightly out-of-date, as JavaScript development moves very quickly, and I have not had a chance to update them.
 Here are the significant differences between what we are doing in class vs. the videos:

 - The directory structure is slightly different.
 In the videos, the JavaScript source files are in the `js` directory.
 In our starter project, the source files are in the `src` directory.
+The main js source file we'll be working with is `index.js` instead of `app.js` as in the videos.
 - In the videos, we use `gulp` to start the development server.
 Use `npm start` instead.
 - In the videos, we use the `movieData` and `lotsMoreMovies` variables to reference the sample movie data.
 Use `SampleData.movies` and `LotsMoreMovies.movies` instead.